vmware-automation/solutions/Rails/README.txt

 * ruby_version string 2.0.0
 * rails_version string 4.0.0

--  Add the rails-install.sh script contents to the install service lifecycle.
+-  Add the rails-install,rails-configure and rails-start scripts to the corresponding service lifecycle.

 NOTES: